arielsalminen/responsive-nav.js/README.md

 ### Responsive navigation plugin without library dependencies and with fast touch screen support.

-[Responsive Nav](http://responsive-nav.com) is a tiny JavaScript plugin which weighs only ~1kb minified and Gzip’ed, and helps you to create a toggled navigation for small screens.
+[Responsive Nav](http://responsive-nav.com) is a tiny JavaScript plugin which weighs only 1.5kb minified and Gzip’ed, and helps you to create a toggled navigation for small screens.
 It uses touch events and CSS3 transitions for the best possible performance.
 It also contains a “clever” workaround that makes it possible to transition from `height: 0` to `height: auto`, which isn’t normally possible with CSS3 transitions.

 #### Features:

 * Simple, semantic markup.
-* Weighs only ~1kb minified and Gzip’ed.
+* Weighs only 1.5kb minified and Gzip’ed.
 * Doesn’t require any external library.
 * Uses CSS3 transitions and touch events.
 * Supports RequireJS and multiple instances.
+* Supports nested sub-navigations up to 3 levels deep.
 * Removes the 300ms delay between a physical tap and the click event.
 * Makes it possible to use CSS3 transitions with height: auto.
 * Built with accessibility in mind, meaning that everything works on screen readers and with JavaScript disabled, too.